-We have adjusted the rate with no growth this year given market conditions and have applied an average growth rate of 2.5% per annum in 2021 and thereafter for the cash flow input in line with other tenancies with competing malls and the consumer retail index inflation growth in KSA.
+We have adjusted the rate with no growth this year given market conditions and have applied an average growth rate of 2.5% per annum in 2021 and thereafter for the cash flow input in line with other tenancies with competing malls and the consumer retail index inflation growth in KSA, although have kept to adjusted normal growth rate of 2.5%.

-Despite the current subdued market conditions, it appears the retail sector is considered to be attractive to investors in the current market conditions considering the retail sector is generally stable in KSA.
+Despite the ongoing disruptive 2021 after pandemic 2020, the current market conditions appear to have a more positive outlook currently and going forward through 2021 and beyond.
+It appears the retail sector is considered to be attractive to investors in the current market conditions considering the retail sector is generally stable in KSA.